tiangolo/blog-posts/angular-in-docker/README.md

 docker build -t my-angular-project:dev --build-arg configuration="staging" .
 ```

 * All these additional builds, and all the next builds (including the `prod` one) will be very fast, as all the NPM packages will already be installed and Docker will re-use the cached layers.
-It will know it just has to copy your source code and compile it, etc. But if you followed the steps above it won't install everything every time.
+It will know it just has to copy your source code and compile it, etc. It won't install everything every time.
 And when you add a new dependency, your `package.json` will be modified, Docker will notice it and re-install the dependencies.

 ## Test it